J-McNamara/j-mcnamara.github.io/pages/ideas.md

 permalink: /ideas/
 comments: true
 ---
-A list of questions and ideas that I have read or thought of.
+A list of ideas that I have read or thought of.
 Let me know if you know how to take one a step further.

 ### Medical
 - More dimensions for histopathology